-Europa the follow up or "twin" to Mark Turpin's Callisto.
+Europa is the companion to Mark Turpin's Callisto.
 This piece was commissioned to house a collection of fine furnishings and antique miniatures.
 Europa and Callisto were named for two of the four satellites (moons) of Jupiter.
 The design for both structures, particularly the rounded porticos, was based upon the look of the 18th century Château de Rastignac in southwest France.

-The structure itself is constructed of solid pine and birch plywood and was hand painted using eight colors of paint.
+The structure itself was constructed of solid pine and birch plywood, hand painted using eight colors of acrylic paint.
 Handmade windows and French doors compliment the faux sandstone walls.
 Phyllis Tucker created the lovely crystal chandelier.

 Dimensions: 26.5" wide, 18" deep, 25.5" high; 1:12 scale.
 Sold.